 What will they be replaced with?

-Voice Over Internet Protocol (VoIP) will replace ISDN of which there are 2 'flavours’: Session Initiation Protocol (SIP) Trunks which allow connectivity for on premises systems and Hosted VolP handsets where the systems are off premises in the Cloud.
+Voice Over Internet Protocol (VoIP) will replace ISDN of which there are 2 'flavours’: Session Initiation Protocol (SIP) Trunks which allow connectivity for on-premises systems and Hosted VoIP handsets where the systems are off-premises in the Cloud.

 What steps should you take?

-Contact us on 01228 516500 or email at email@example.com, if you wish to discuss in more details or have any queries about your current networks in place.
+If you wish to discuss this in more detail or have any queries about your current network in place, contact us here.